bhanu4955/Softmania-Documents/Splunk App Deployment using jenkins CICD.md

 ```
 git remote add origin "YourGitHubRepositoryURL"
 ```
+7. Verify on GitHub
+Visit your GitHub repository to verify that the app folder has been successfully pushed.

 8. Push to GitHub
 Push the committed changes to the master branch of the GitHub repository:
 ```